roeldcrodua/WeatherLocationDashboard_ReactJS/README.md

   - e.g., as a text input, a dropdown or radio selection, and/or a slider
 - [x] The user can enter specific bounds for filter values

+### Additional Features
 The following **additional** features are implemented:

 * [x] Make the page responsive.

+## PART 2
+### Required Features

+The following **required** functionality is completed:

+- [x] **Clicking on an item in the list view displays more details about it**
+  - Clicking on an item in the dashboard list navigates to a detail view for that item
+  - Detail view includes extra information about the item not included in the dashboard view
+  - The same sidebar is displayed in detail view as in dashboard view
+  - *To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.*
+- [x] **Each detail view of an item has a direct, unique URL link to that item’s detail view page**
+  -  *To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.*
+- [x] **The app includes at least two unique charts developed using the fetched data that tell an interesting story**
+  - At least two charts should be incorporated into the dashboard view of the site
+  - Each chart should describe a different aspect of the dataset

+### Optional Features
+The following **optional** features are implemented:

+- [x] The site’s customized dashboard contains more content that explains what is interesting about the data
+  - e.g., an additional description, graph annotation, suggestion for which filters to use, or an additional page that explains more about the data
+- [x] The site allows users to toggle between different data visualizations
+  - User should be able to use some mechanism to toggle between displaying and hiding visualizations

+### Additional Features
+The following **additional** features are implemented:

+* [ ] Deploy through github pages

 ## Video Walkthrough